meldridge/meldridge.github.io/emails/_posts/2018-09-23-Email-update-AMSI-for-macros-iPhone-PACs-reinventing-the-URL-and-infosec-resilience.md

 For example, below is one I prepared earlier:

 <img src="/images/word-macro-2.png" alt="Malicious Word macro" style="width: 100%; max-width: 500px; display: block; margin: 0 auto; "/>
-<em>Go on, tell me you wouldn't fall for that on a Monday morning.</em>
+<em class="caption">Go on, tell me you wouldn't fall for that on a Monday morning.</em>

 According to Cofense (formerly PhishMe), Office documents containing malicious macros accounted for [45% of malware delivery mechanisms](https://cofense.com/microsoft-office-macros-still-leader-malware-delivery/) in the month to 13 September.